JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

   <img src="Images/layout/rot-45.png" alt="" />
 </figure>

-When you've placed all your components, make sure the component references are visible and not obscured by other footprints.
+Once you have placed all your components, make sure the component references are visible and not obscured by other footprints.
 You will use these references when populating the board.
 ## Routing:
 The success of your routing is dependent on your project.
 Typically, traces that are high-speed, high-power, or highly parallel are prone to be more sensitive to layout than slower data lines or GPIO.
 You should identify and prioritze these first.
 In this particular board, we have the following critical traces